tanghongfa/puppet-test/ccms_silex/README.md

 ## Description
 This module is for Presto CCMS Silex Component.
 It will deploy new Silex Component if there is any and it will restart Httpd service after installation.
-Note: It will NOT taking backup before installation, and it will restart Vanish Applications after installation.
+Note: It will NOT taking backup before installation, and it will NOT restart Vanish Applications after installation.
 These parts are done via Bamboo Plan.

 ## Example
 Adding the following code to Silex Profile.